scothew/s3management/lab3/README.md

 ![Object Properties](../images/SA-storage-class-analysis-observe-bar.png)

-Along with the above, details on retrieved data and % retrieved data is also shown in graphs.
+Along with the above, details on retrieved data and % retrieved data are also shown in graphs.
 Below are some samples:

 ![Object Properties](../images/SA-storage-class-analysis-how-much-retrieved.png)